WebexCommunity/WebexPythonSDK/README.rst

-That's more than 6 Spark API calls in less than 23 lines of code (with comments and whitespace), and likely more than that since ciscosparkapi handles pagination_ for you automatically!
+That's more than 6 Spark API calls in less than 23 lines of code (with comments and whitespace), and likely more than that since webexteamsdk handles pagination_ for you automatically!

-ciscosparkapi makes your life better...  `Learn how!`__
+webexteamsdk makes your life better...  `Learn how!`__

 __ Introduction_